The Deer Hunter

 You’re probably wondering if I’m really a retired kick boxer, but think about it–how do you fake sparing with a golden-gloves champ in a high-school auditorium?
 And think about this: what rings the truest of everything I’ve said so far?
 It’s the phone call, right?
 And if that’s true, then all the rest of it falls into place, even the Polish wedding.

 Life’s complex.
-One thing leads to another, and there I am in an airport hotel room in Toledo, wanting a high-school cheerleader to slip into bed with me.
+One thing leads to another, and there I am in an airport hotel room in Toledo, longing for a high-school cheerleader.
 Is that so wrong?
-To the cheerleaders of the world maybe, but not to your average retired kick boxer.
-I just want to hold her in my arms.
-I’m lonely, and there’s so much I wish I could go back and do over.
+Not to your average kick boxer.
+I just want to hold her in my arms, that’s all.
+There’s so much I wish I could go back and change.

 I had a bit part in The Deer Hunter.
-Rent the DVD and see if you can spot me.
-I never set foot in Pennsylvania tho, but I know about tiger cages and Russian Roulette.
-I was hired on as an adviser because of what I’d been thru, and they tossed in the bit part to make me feel good.
-But it didn’t.
-I felt cheap.
-I felt like I was betraying something.
-And it wasn’t because the money was good; I was on the street again in nothing flat.
+I was hired on as an adviser because of what I’d been thru, and they tossed in the bit part.
+It made me feel cheap, like I was betraying something.
+Then in nothing flat I was on the street again.

 It was the kick boxing that saved me.
 A buddy from Nam ran into me panhandling in Seattle.
 He dropped a fiver in my hat that was sitting on top of the cardboard box with NAM VET NEEDS FOOD scrawled across it in magic marker.
 Then he stopped dead in his tracks a few steps further down the sidewalk and without turning said my name with a question mark after it.
-I’m not going to tell you my name, I prefer to remain anonymous, but I said, “Yeah.”
-He turned around.
+“Yeah,” I said.

 That was a turning point in my life.
 My Nam buddy was making a good living in the ring.
 We used to spar with each other when we were in Special Forces, and now we started training together.
 After a few years I got a title shot but lost on a split decision, and then things leveled out until I retired.

 So that’s why they contacted me for the high-school talk thing, because I was righteous.
-I was supposed to show the kids how to channel their rebellion in a constructive way, I was supposed to be someone they could respect and identify with.
+I was supposed to show the kids how to channel their rebellion in a constructive way, I was supposed to be someone they could respect and look up to.
 Maybe that worked, maybe not, I never knew.
-I did it for the money.

-And then my brother calls me out of the blue from this Polish wedding in Pennsylvania while I’m sitting in the dark in my hotel room sipping Scotch, and the next thing I know I’m getting bombarded with flashbacks and looking up the cheerleader’s number in the phone book.
+And then my brother calls out of the blue from this Polish wedding in Pennsylvania while I’m sitting in the dark in my hotel room sipping Scotch, and the next thing I know I’m getting bombarded with flashbacks and looking up the cheerleader’s number.

 This feels like another of those turning points, like the tiger cage, like the thing with The Deer Hunter, like bumping into my Nam buddy on the street in Seattle.
-Except I feel like I’m turning into total white-out, and I don’t know if I’m ready for what comes next.
+Except I feel like I’m turning into total white-out, and I don’t know if I can handle it.